aninchat/mkdocs-theasciiconstruct/docs/blog/posts/srlinux-2-asymmetric-irb.md

 :   This enables the node to learn the IP-to-MAC binding from any ARP packet and not just ARP requests.

-`arp host-route populate [dynamic|static|evpn]`
+`arp host-route populate dynamic`

-:   This enables the node to insert a host route (/32 for IPv4 and /128 for IPv6) in the routing table from dynaimc, static or EVPN-learnt ARP entries.
+:   This enables the node to insert a host route (/32 for IPv4 and /128 for IPv6) in the routing table from dynaimc ARP entries.

 `arp evpn advertise [dynamic|static]`